Last Updated on May 5, 2023

 How to Store Leftover House of prime rib salad?

-Once you have made the salad, be sure to store it in an airtight container.
-It can be stored in the refrigerator for up to 3 days without losing its flavor or texture.
-If you want to make this salad ahead of time, make sure to prepare the dressing separately and pour it over the salad right before serving.
+Once you have made the salad, store it in an airtight container.
+It can be stored in the refrigerator for up to 3 days without losing flavor or texture.
+If you want to make this salad ahead of time, prepare the dressing separately and pour it over the salad right before serving.
 This will help keep the salad fresh and crisp.

 FAQs